is-leeroy-jenkins/Bubba/README.md

 ## ![](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Assets/GitHubImages/openai.png)  Generative AI

+> Vectorization is the process of converting textual data into numerical vectors and is a process that is usually applied once the text is cleaned.
+> It can help improve the execution speed and reduce the training time of your code.
+Bubba provides the following vector stores
+> on the OpenAI platform to support environmental data analysis with machine-learning:

-- [Federal Appropriations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Appropriations.md) - vectorized dataset of federal appropriations available for fine-tuning machine learning models
+- #### [Federal Appropriations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Appropriations.md) - vectorized dataset of federal appropriations available for fine-tuning machine learning models
-- [Federal Regulations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Regulations.md) - vectorized dataset of federal finance regulations available for fine-tuning machine learning models
+- #### [Federal Regulations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Regulations.md) - vectorized dataset of federal finance regulations available for fine-tuning machine learning models
-- Real-world analysis on pre-trained, vectorized appropriations data that would typically require analysts considerable time in a matter of seconds.
+- #### Real-world analysis on pre-trained, vectorized appropriations data that would typically require analysts considerable time in a matter of seconds.
-- [Semantic Search](https://www.elastic.co/improving-digital-customer-experiences/semantic-search-bringing-search-experiences-into-the-ai-era?utm_campaign=Google-NB-Search-GAI-AMER-NA&utm_content=Search-Semantic-Exact&utm_source=google&utm_medium=cpc&device=c&utm_term=semantic%20search&utm_id=7018X000001WateQAC&gad_source=1&gclid=Cj0KCQiAs5i8BhDmARIsAGE4xHw1C7Bi0nsNZo3WbRtbUITPfKU0_T9RB-hGTkiC6M6ZvW0ksyDgqhYaArnZEALw_wcB) on federal budget guidance with Vector Embeddings.
+- #### [Semantic Search](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts) on federal budget guidance with Vector Embeddings.

-- Ex. gpt-40-mini test run below
+## Ex. gpt-40-mini test run below

+> Bubba is prompted to review 10 years of appropriation data
+> Extrapolate the appropriated amounts then total the amount for a fiscal year.
+> Bubba presents the calculations in the form of a table.

 ## ![](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Assets/GitHubImages/Bubba.gif)